 Rapid Response

 The University of Minnesota is closely monitoring and responding to federal actions, including Executive Orders and policy changes that affect higher education.
-We are working to assess the impact of these developments on our operations, and remain fully committed to supporting the success of our students, faculty, and staff to ensure that the University continues to thrive.
+We are assessing the impact of these developments on our operations, and remain fully committed to supporting the success of our students, faculty and staff to ensure that the University continues to thrive.
 We also continue to work with and uplift the work of higher education associations — AAU, APLU, and others — to address the legality of federal directives that impact our public service mission.
 View AAU’s statement.

 Information by topic